mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 layout: post
 ---

-The [previous part]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}) introduced the Bayes decision rule as a preocedure to find the optimal threshold that transforms a recognizer into a classifier.
-Optimal refers to the mininmum expected risk when deploying the classifier on unseen data.
+The [previous part]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}) introduced the Bayes decision rule as a procedure to find the optimal threshold that transforms a recognizer into a classifier.
+Optimal refers to the minimum expected risk when deploying the classifier on unseen data.
 The risk at every threshold $c$ was described as a function of $\text{Pmiss}$ and $\text{Pfa}$.

-The Receiving Operator Characteristics (ROC) combines these concepts and provides the same capabilities for threhsold selection as the CCD and LLR frameworks introduced earlier.
-However, it has a focus on error trade-offs rather than likelihood ratios, which becomes useful when comparing recognisers, as the next examples will show.
+The Receiving Operator Characteristics (ROC) combines these concepts and provides the same capabilities for threshold selection as the CCD and LLR frameworks introduced earlier.
+However, it has a focus on error trade-offs rather than likelihood ratios, which becomes useful when comparing recognizers, as the next examples will show.

 ## A. The ROC curve

-The ROC curve slides through every possible cutoff point in descending order and plots the corresponding $(1-\text{Pmiss}, \text{Pfa})$ values at that cutoff.
-As a reminder, $\text{Pmiss}$ is the proportion of targets below the cutoff point, which is also the rate of false negatives, thus, $1-\text{Pmiss}$ is called true positive rate (tpr). $\text{Pfa}$ is the propotion of non-targets labeled as false positives, also called false positive rate (fpr).
+The ROC curve slides through every possible cut-off point in descending order and plots the corresponding $(1-\text{Pmiss}, \text{Pfa})$ values at that cut-off.
+As a reminder, $\text{Pmiss}$ is the proportion of targets below the cut-off point, which is also the rate of false negatives, thus, $1-\text{Pmiss}$ is called true positive rate (tpr). $\text{Pfa}$ is the proportion of non-targets labelled as false positives, also called false positive rate (fpr).

 [source](https://github.com/mkffl/decisions/blob/edc8cf34d8e3d82e7fdd1cdb48914e1bd1bfbbd3/Decisions/src/Evaluations.scala#L183)
 ```scala